 What You Need to Know About Medical Bankruptcies

-From negotiating lower payments to using crowdfunding, this article offers seven tips on how to avoid medical bankruptcy and how to manage medical debt if you already have it.
+From negotiating lower payments to using crowdfunding, this article offers seven tips on how to avoid medical debt bankruptcy and how to manage medical debt if you already have it.

 Medical debt statistics to know